-- 1. PLEASE STOP: in the event of violence (real, threatened or perceived) by a third party, the staff member will ask the aggressor to stop the unacceptable behaviour. - 2.
+- 1. PLEASE STOP: in the event of violence (real, threatened or perceived) by a third party, the staff member will ask the aggressor to stop the unacceptable behaviour; - 2.
 NOTIFY SLT: if the unacceptable behaviour continues, the staff member will notify a member of the SLT or another competent person; - 3.
-CALL FOR HELP: if serious violence is threatened or is likely, the staff member should leave the immediate area and call for support (from a colleague, the SLT or the police);

-if the staff member is not able to leave their working space (e.g. they are supervising - and potentially protecting - children), he/she will not oppose the aggressor.
-He/she will comply with the aggressor's demands but contact the SLT or the police as soon as possible;

-[ To avoid confusion, staff should only call the police directly if they are alone and cannot contact the SLT.
-In other cases, the SLT will be responsible for calling for any police support.]
-Our working spaces are arranged in a way that would enable the police a fast and effective intervention, if necessary.

-4. DEFEND: in the event of a physical assault, the staff member should fight back to defend themselves and protect the children in their care, using their knowledge of self-defence in the best way they can.
+CALL FOR HELP: if serious violence is threatened or is likely, the staff member should leave the immediate area and call for support (from security, a colleague, the SLT or the police -telephone: 999); - If the staff member is not able to leave their working space (e.g. they are supervising and potentially protecting children), he/she will not oppose the aggressor.
+He/she will comply with the aggressor's demands but contact security, the SLT or the police as soon as possible; - [To avoid confusion, staff should only call the police directly if they are alone and cannot contact security or the SLT.
+In other cases, security or the SLT will be responsible for calling for any police support.] - Our working spaces are arranged in a way that would enable the police a fast and effective intervention, if necessary. - 4.
+DEFEND: Only as a last resort in the event of a physical assault, the staff member should fight back to defend themselves and protect children in their care, using their knowledge of self-defense in the best way they can.

-All USI staff are familiar with these measures to prevent or address threats and violence by third parties and are able to implement them.
+All OIS staff are familiar with these measures to prevent or address threats and violence by third parties and are able to implement them.

-APPENDIX 5: Strategies for Investigating Bullying
+Appendix 5: Strategies for Investigating Bullying